 ADHD is a very different type of condition.
 Although commonly pictured as the fidgeting, squirming kid full of energy, there are actually three types of ADHD:

-- Inattentive: trouble paying attention and following directions, daydreaming, forgetful, tends to lose things
+- Inattentive—Trouble paying attention and following directions, daydreaming, forgetfulness, tending to lose things.

 Learning disabilities are present in about half of kids with ADHD.

 Because of the challenges in diagnosing the correct condition, it’s important to see a professional with experience.
-There are many ways to get help, from behavioral therapy to at-home modifications, such as more routine or organization, to medications.
+There are many ways to get help, from occupational therapy to at-home modifications, such as more routines or organization, to medications.
 The earlier you receive a diagnosis, the sooner you can begin finding ways to help your child or yourself adapt.

 Learn more about Behavioral Health Services at UPMC.